uptrace/bun-docs/docs/guide/pg-migration.md

 - Replace `pg` struct tags with `bun`, for example, `bun:"my_column_name"`.
 - Replace `rel:"has-one"` with `rel:"belongs-to"` and `rel:"belongs-to"` with `rel:"has-one"`. go-pg
-  used wrong names for these relations.
+  used wrong names for those relations.
 - Replace `` tableName struct{} `pg:"mytable`" `` with `` bun.BaseModel `bun:"mytable"` ``.
 This
   helps with linters that mark the field as unused.
 - To marshal Go zero values as NULLs, use `bun:",nullzero"` field tag.
 By default, Bun does not